 Edition Size: 11

-Library of Congress, The College of Saint Benedict and Saint John’s University
+Library of Congress, The College of Saint Benedict and Saint John’s University, University of California at Irvine (UCI)

 New York Art Book Fair 2018 (NYABF 18)